Potty Training and Other Tips

 If you must have scheduled feeding, start with 5-6 sessions a day and very slowly graduate down from there.
 I would never do less than 2 feedings per day as an adult.

-We are sending puppy food home (please refer to loose paper in back for brand information) and we will not guarantee our puppies if you switch brands without our consent before 9 months old.
+We are sending puppy food home and we will not guarantee our puppies if you switch brands without our consent prior to 2 months from adoption date.
 Switching foods can lead to many GI problems, causing lack of appetite, hypoglycemia, and in extreme cases, death.
 You should not have to supplement with anything if you stay our food.
 Closer to 6 months of age, if tear staining is an issue, there is a probiotic and eye wash I would recommend instead of using an antibiotic.

 TREATS, COLLARS, AND LEASHES: